owntracks/booklet/docs/tech/json.md

 * `shared` location messages of shared waypoints contain a desc and event attribute.
 Not shared ones contain an event attribute only
 * `wtst` is the timestamp of waypoint _creation_ even if it was subsequently modified by the user.
 (See [Waypoints](../features/waypoints.md).)

+#### Android

+If you configure a waypoint description (`desc`) containing a dollar character (`$`) followed by a WiFi SSID, our Android app will trigger a transition event when it recognizes it is entering that WiFi SSID.
+For example, a `desc` of `Mi casa$homeNetwork` will trigger upon the device detecting WiFi connectivity at the SSID `homeNetwork`.

 ## `_type=transition`